-Unlike the central feature of PCE, proper equilibrium and approachable equilibrium do not impose cross-player restrictions on the relative probabilities of various trembles.
-For this reason, when each type of the sender is viewed as a different player these equilibrium concepts reduce to perfect Bayesian equilibrium in signaling games with two possible signals, such as the beer-quiche game of \citet{cho_signaling_1987}.
-They do impose restrictions when applied to the ex-ante form of the game, i.e. at the stage before the sender has learned their type.
-However, as \citet{cho_signaling_1987} point out, evaluating the cost of mistakes at the ex-ante stage means that the interim losses are weighted by the prior distribution over sender types, so that less likely types are more likely to tremble.
+Unlike PCE, proper equilibrium and approachable equilibrium do not impose cross-player restrictions on the relative probabilities of various trembles.
+For this reason, these equilibrium concepts reduce to perfect Bayesian equilibrium in signaling games with two possible signals, such as the beer-quiche game of \citet{cho_signaling_1987}, when each type of the sender is viewed as a different player.
+They do impose restrictions when applied to the ex-ante form of the game, i.e., at the stage before the sender has learned their type.
+However, as \citet{cho_signaling_1987} point out, evaluating the cost of mistakes at the ex-ante stage of a signaling game means that the interim losses are weighted by the prior distribution over sender types, so that less likely types are more likely to tremble.
 In addition, applying a different positive linear rescaling to each type's utility function preserves every type's preference over lotteries on outcomes, but changes the sets of proper and approachable equilibria, while such utility rescalings have no effect on the set of PCE.
-In light of these issues, when discussing tremble-based refinements in Bayesian games we will always apply them at the interim stage.
+In light of these issues, we always apply tremble-based refinements at the interim stage in Bayesian games.